 Historic Macon Foundation supports the Friends of Rose Hill by staffing its committee and working with committee members to carry out the Rose Hill Master Plan.
-Community Foundation of Central Georgia holds the Rose Hill endowment monies that are used for Rose Hill's preservation.
+The Community Foundation of Central Georgia holds the Rose Hill endowment funds that are used for Rose Hill's preservation.

 The new Rose Hill website is live!
 On this site, visitors can learn more about Rose Hill, upcoming events, and search the database.

-Please note that some factual information, i.e., contact information, membership details, etc. on the site needs to be updated.
+*Please note that some factual information, i.e., contact information, membership details, etc. on the site needs to be updated.
 We are working to make changes to this information.
-Contact Kim Campbell at email@example.com or Chris Howard at firstname.lastname@example.org for more information.
-You may also call Historic Macon’s offices at (478) 742-5084 to speak with Kim.
+Contact Chris Howard at email@example.com for more information.
+You may also call Historic Macon’s offices at (478) 742-5084.

 DOWNTOWN CHALLENGE GRANT